 GeneCards Summary for CEL Gene

 CEL (Carboxyl Ester Lipase) is a Protein Coding gene.
-Diseases associated with CEL include maturity-onset diabetes of the young, type viii and maturity-onset diabetes of the young.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
-GO annotations related to this gene include hydrolase activity and carboxylic ester hydrolase activity.
-An important paralog of this gene is CES2.
+Diseases associated with CEL include Maturity-Onset Diabetes Of The Young, Type 8, With Exocrine Dysfunction and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are Salivary secretion and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and carboxylic ester hydrolase activity.
+An important paralog of this gene is NLGN3.

 Lipases are esterase enzymes that catalyze the hydrolysis of ester bonds within hydrophobic lipids.
 The diverse class of lipase enzymes includes diacylglycerol lipase (DAGL) and lipoprotein lipase (LPL) and endothelial lipase (LIPG).